locka99/opcua/README.md

 * Session resumption.
 If your client disconnects, all information is discarded.
 * Encryption will come after basically functionality is working in the clear.
 * Chunks are 1 chunk only.
-* Default nodeset is mostly static
+* Default nodeset is mostly static.
+Certain fields of server information will contain their default values unless explicitly set.

 ## Client